amnahsiddiqa/Cloud_nfcore_pipelines/README.md

 ## Acknowledgements

-All data science enthusiasts who support and contribute to open scinece and use FAIR policies for it especially everyone in nextflow and nf-core community.
+All data science enthusiasts who support and contribute to open scinece and use FAIR policies for it and especially wonderful nextflow and nf-core community members.
+Cheers!!

 ## Maintainer